docs

 ** Windows **

-Check if the size of the C drive on this computer is consistent with the control panel.
+This PC-> Check if the size of C drive is consistent with the console

 ** Linux **